-For tax years prior to 2018, use IRS Form 2106 if you itemize deductions for non-reimbursed work-related expenses such as travel, meals, entertainment or transportation.
+For tax years through 2017, use IRS Form 2106 if you itemize deductions for non-reimbursed work-related expenses such as travel, meals, entertainment or transportation.

 Beginning in 2018, unreimbursed employee expenses are no longer eligible for a tax deduction.

-For tax years prior to 2018, if you itemize deductions and they include some work-related expenses for travel, meals, entertainment or transportation, including use of your own car, and you don’t receive reimbursement, then you may need to submit IRS Form 2106 with your tax return.
+For tax years through 2017, if you itemize deductions and they include some work-related expenses for travel, meals, entertainment or transportation, including use of your own car, and you don’t receive reimbursement, then you may need to submit IRS Form 2106 with your tax return.

 However, these deductions are miscellaneous expenses that are only deductible to the extent the total exceeds 2 percent of your adjusted gross income (AGI).
 If you can’t claim these deductions because of the AGI limitation, then Form 2106 isn’t necessary.